Are Museums Your Vacation Jam? Let’s Check Some Out!

 Of course, the most popular town in the Adirondacks has a great museum in upstate New York!
 John Brown was an abolitionist.
 This historic site offers tours for fans of an in-depth history and exciting re-enactments of historical events.

-In 1859, Brown and his followers assaulted a U.S. Arsenal with the intention of using the stolen arms to campaign for liberation for the enslaved people in the South.
+In 1859, Brown and his followers assaulted a U.S. Arsenal to use the stolen arms to campaign for liberation for the enslaved people in the South.
 Brown was captured two days later and imprisoned in Virginia.
 He was hanged less than two months later before his body was sent back to his farm in New York to be buried.

 Admission is free at the John Brown Farm State Historic Site.
 Moreover, there are several hiking trails, picnic areas, and even snowshoeing and cross-country skiing trails!
 No matter what time of year you visit this beautiful land you’ll have plenty of stuff to do.